disha-prashar/cs4474_goodreads/README.md

 On Windows, follow the instructions [here](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac#windows).
 On Mac, follow the instructions [here](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac#mac).

-Once those are installed, follow these steps in VSCode:
+Once those are installed, follow these steps in the terminal:

 ```bash
 # Clone the repository